The Birman-Krein formula for differential forms and electromagnetic scattering: Introduction and main theorems

 In this paper we will be discussing the scattering of differential forms in $X$ relative to Euclidean space.
 Scattering takes place because of the possibly non-trivial geometry or topology in $K$ and the possible presence of the obstacles.
 One of the important theorems in scattering theory is the Birman-Krein formula relating the spectral shift to the scattering matrix.
 We refer to the standard textbook \cite{MR1180965} and also \cite{DZ} for background on scattering theory.
 Scattering theory of differential forms has been discussed in detail in our paper \cite{OS}, and a Birman-Krein formula has been proved for the Laplace-Beltrami operator on differential forms in this setting with the additional assumption that all the obstacles $\Omega$ have smooth boundary.
-The purpose of this paper is two-fold.
-First it is to record that many statements in \cite{OS} can be appropriately generalised as long as the boundary of $\Omega$ is sufficiently regular so that the properties of the Laplace operator on forms resemble those of smooth domains.
+We extend the class of $\Omega$ for which these results are valid to a much more general class.
 This includes examples of Lipschitz domains in $\R^d$.
-The second and main purpose is to give a different Birman-Krein formula that formally corresponds to taking the trace on the sub-space of co-closed forms.
-This is an important setting that will include Maxwell's equations as a special case.
+The main purpose of this paper however is to give a different trace formula that formally corresponds to taking the trace on the sub-space of co-closed forms.
+One can view this as related to the Birman-Krein formula, but it does not directly reduce to the formula in \cite{OS}.
+This is an important general setting for differential forms that will include Maxwell's equations as a special case.
+Maxwell's equations are vector valued and developing a trace formula for the corresponding time-harmonic evolution operator in the presence of obstacles is more difficult than for the standard Helmholtz equation.

 Let as usual $\der: \CnI(X;\Lambda^\bullet T^{*} X) \to \CnI(X;\Lambda^\bullet T^{*} X)$ be the differential on smooth forms.
 To cover very general situations will also choose a Hermitian bundle metric on the vector-bundle of differential forms $\Lambda^\bullet T^*X$, but require that \begin{enumerate} \item on $X \setminus K$ the Hermitian metric coincides with the usual Euclidean-induced bundle, \item $\Lambda^p T^*_x X$ is orthogonal to $\Lambda^q T^*_x X$ if $p \not= q$, \item if $\e(\xi) : \Lambda^\bullet T^*_x X \to \Lambda^\bullet T^*_x X$ is the operator of exterior multiplication by $\xi \in T^*_x X$ then $\ker{\e(\xi)} \cap \ker{\e(\xi)^*} = \{0\}$ whenever $\xi \not =0$.
 Here $\e(\xi)^*$ is the adjoint of $\e(\xi)$ with respect to the bundle metric. \end{enumerate}